 Ordinary resolutions are not specifically defined in the Corporations Act and need only a simple majority (i.e. more than 50% of votes cast in favour) to pass.

 Some decisions that may only require an ordinary resolution include:

 - appointment of an auditor

-- acceptance of reports at the annual general meeting
+- acceptance of reports at the general meeting

-Calling a meeting of members of a company or registered scheme
+Notice of a meeting of members for a company or registered scheme